Guided Fishing Trip Frequently Asked Questions

 What happens if I get seasick?

 This can happen to the best of us.
-Meclizine (also called non-drowsy Dramamine™) is one of the more effective medications, however you should take it before you depart and have an additional dose available in case you get nauseous during your trip.
-If possible, you may be returned to port, however if a return to port would significantly disrupt the trip for others on the boat, your guide may choose to continue the trip.
+Meclizine (also called non-drowsy Dramamine™) is one of the more effective medications,.
+You should take it one hour before you depart.
+Have an additional dose available in case you get nauseous during your trip.
+In a worst case scenario you may be returned to port.
+If a return to port would significantly disrupt the trip for others on the boat, I may choose to continue the trip.

 General